grantmcnulty/flogo/docs/content/configuration/_index.md

 # Configuration

-Configurating your Flogo apps with environment variables and stuff :)
+Configuring your Flogo apps with environment variables and stuff :)